phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 end seed species
 ~~~

-And the last thing is to assign values to the parameters.
-Let us start with no ligand is added to the system.
-We assign the initial number for each molecule and reaction rates based on *in vivo* stoichiometry and parameter tuning [^1][^Li2004][^Stock1991].
-Specifically, we will add number of CheR, CheB, the state-dependency of receptor complex autophosphorylation, reaction rates for receptor-CheR binding/dissociation, rates of receptor complex methylation and demethylation.
+Finally, we need to assign values to the parameters.
+We will assume that we start with a zero ligand concentration.
+We then assign the initial concentration of each molecule and rates of our reactions based on *in vivo* stoichiometry and parameter tuning [^Li2004][^Stock1991].

+**An important note:** although we discussed reaction rules first, the `parameters` section below has to appear before the `reaction rules` section.

 ~~~ ruby
 begin parameters